How Much Traffic Is From Organic Search: (Updated for 2026)

 How Much Traffic Is From Organic Search

-Not everyone who clicks through to your website will convert to a paying customer.
-That’s why it’s essential to get a massive traffic volume to your site and to take action in other ways to improve your conversion rate.
+Not everyone who visits your website will convert into a paying customer.
+That’s why it’s essential to drive massive traffic to your site and take other actions to improve your conversion rate.

 Click Through Rate

 Hypothetically, let’s say a conversion earns you $100, and in each scenario, Google gets 10,000 searches per month.
 If your website ranks first, you get 2,050 visitors from organic searches.
-At the average conversion rate of 2.35%, you can expect 48 people to convert, earning you $4,800.
+At an average conversion rate of 2.35%, you can expect 48 people to convert, resulting in $4,800 in earnings.

-If your website is ranking in the 9th position for that exact keyword, your site gets just 552 visitors a month.
+If your website is ranking in the 9th position for that exact keyword, you get just 552 visitors a month.
 At the 2.35% conversion rate, 13 people will convert, earning you only $1,300.
-It pays to rank high – but Google continues to change algorithms, making it harder to knock people out of that number-one spot.
-Mainly, if they’ve held it for a long time, it becomes a challenging endeavor for many, so they turn to paid search, and according to Moz, new findings show Google organic clicks are shifting to paid.
+It pays to rank high, but Google continues to update its algorithms, making it harder to dislodge people from that number-one spot.
+Primarily, if they’ve held it for a long time, it becomes a challenging endeavor for many, so they turn to paid search.
+According to Moz, new findings show that Google organic clicks are shifting to paid.

 Why Do We See a Shift to Paid Ads on Organic Clicks?

-• Ads are being shown on more search queries.
+• Ads are appearing for more search queries.

 • More ads are being served on each query.